catalyst-cooperative/pudl/docs/install.rst

 .. code-block:: console

-   $ conda env create --name=pudl --file=environment.yml
+   $ conda env create --name pudl --file environment.yml

-You should probably periodically update the packages installed as part of PUDL, by running the following commands in the directory with ``environment.yml`` in it:
+You may want to periodically update PUDL and the packages it depends on by running the following commands in the directory with ``environment.yml`` in it: